 Warm pastries make a perfect treat for breakfast or dessert, and these snickerdoodle crescent rolls are no exception.
-Triangles of crescent roll dough are slathered with a thick layer of creamy peanut butter, rolled up into their infamous shape, baked until golden brown and then rolled in a sweet mixture of cinnamon & sugar.
-Pair them with a cold glass of milk or a hot cup of coffee for a delightful treat anytime of the day.
+Coated with a sweet cinnamon sugar dusting, these puffed peanut butter stuffed pastries pair them with a cold glass of milk or a hot cup of coffee, for a delightful treat anytime of the day.

 While I could go on and on about these perfect little pastries, I’ll get straight to the point for you guys.

 Today the sons and I are bringing you peanut butter, cinnamon, and sugar wrapped up in crescent rolls for an easy breakfast, snack, or even dessert.